-- ASOS1MIN Include ASOS 1-minute wind data processed by AERMINUTE v.15272 - ٠ THRESH\1MIN 0.5 - Minimum wind speed threshold: 0.5 m/s - METHOD WIND DIR RANDOM Wind directions are randomized to correct rounding - NWS HGT WIND 7.92 Sets ASOS anemometer height to 7.92 m ٠
+- ASOS1MIN Include ASOS 1-minute wind data processed by AERMINUTE v.15272 - THRESH 1MIN 0.5 Minimum wind speed threshold: 0.5 m/s - METHOD WIND DIR RANDOM Wind directions are randomized to correct rounding - NWS HGT WIND 7.92 Sets ASOS anemometer height to 7.92 m b.
+Rayonier is an explicitly modeled facility in the WestRock DRR report; Appendix G to this submittal.

 EPA has established criteria for the use of meteorological data for modeling purposes that states that meteorological data should be 90% complete on a quarterly basis.
-The 2012-2014 CRG dataset satisfies this completeness requirement.
+5 The 2012-2014 CRG dataset satisfies this completeness requirement.